conedevelopment/blade-filters/README.md

 You can install the package with composer, running the `composer require thepinecode/blade-filters` command.

-### Laravel 5.5 and up

-If you are using version 5.5 and up, there is nothing else to do.
-Since the package supports autodiscovery, Laravel will register the service provider automatically behind the scenes.

-#### Disable the autodiscovery for the package

-In some cases you may disable autodiscovery for this package.
-You can add the provider class to the `dont-discover` array to disable it.

-Then you need to register it manually again.

-### Laravel 5.4 and below

-You have to register the service provider manually.
-Go to the `config/app.php` file and add the `Pine\BladeFilters\BladeFiltersServiceProvider::class` to the providers array.

 ## Using the filters

 You can use the filters in any of your blade templates.